Iraq hosts regional meeting aimed at easing Mideast tensions

 Iraq hosts regional meeting aimed at easing Mideast tensionsNew

-BAGHDAD (AP) — Iraq is hosting a regional conference aimed at easing tensions in the Middle East and emphasizing the Arab country’s new role as mediator.
-Among the invitees Saturday are archenemies Iran and Saudi Arabia, whose rivalry has often played out in Iraq and other countries including Yemen and Lebanon.
-Saudi Arabia has said it would be represented by its foreign minister, Prince Faisal bin Farhan.
-It was not clear what kind of representation Iran would have at the conference.
-Also in attendance will be French President Emmanuel Macron, who is co-organizing the meeting.
-Macron arrived early Saturday in Iraq.
+BAGHDAD (AP) — Iraqi security forces have fanned out across the Iraqi capital ahead of a regional conference aimed at easing tensions in the Middle East and emphasizing the Arab country’s new role as mediator.
+Among the participants Saturday are archenemies Iran and Saudi Arabia, whose rivalry has often played out in Iraq and other countries across the region, including Yemen and Lebanon.
+Saudi Arabia was represented by its foreign minister, Prince Faisal bin Farhan, and Iran with its foreign minister, Hossein Amir-Abdollahian.
+Egyptian President Abdel Fattah el-Sissi, Jordan’s King Abdullah and Qatar’s Emir Sheikh Tamim bin Hamad Al Thani arrived in Baghdad for the meeting, and were greeted by Iraqi Prime Minister Mustafa al-Kadhimi at the airport.